srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Save the **Program.cs** file.

-> [!NOTE] Now you have added device twins to your app, you can reconsider having explicit variables such as **desiredHumidity**.
+> **Note**:  Now you have added device twins to your app, you can reconsider having explicit variables such as **desiredHumidity**.
 Instead, you can use the variables in the device twin object.

 #### Task 3: Test the Device Twins